gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 #### getcoin

-This method will show coin data including smartaddress, balance etc.
+This method will show coin data including smartaddress, balance etc. Do **NOT** use `getcoin` to get balance in SPV mode, use the `balance` API.

 Sample File Contents:
 ```shell